BrincMM/VentureVerseMiniAppRails/docs/api/v1/developers/email_signup.md

     "Email has already been taken",
     "Password can't be blank",
-    "Password is too short (minimum is 6 characters)", "Github has already been taken"
+    "Password is too short (minimum is 6 characters)", "Github must be a valid URL"
   ]
 }
 ```